How Social Selling Helps a Universal Robots Partner Generate B2B Leads for Manufacturing Robotization

 ModumUp Project Manager

-To get this material, one needs to indicate the willingness in the comments.
-Then, we send the content to all who responded via private messages.
-We then continue the dialogue: we ask for their opinion on the content and ask qualifying questions (for example, is the problem raised in the material currently relevant, etc.) At the last stage, we offer a call or a meeting to discuss the possibility of cooperation.
+For the gated content tactic, we published a short post offering valuable material.
+To access it, users simply had to indicate their interest in the comments.
+We then sent the content to all who responded via private messages and continued the dialogue by asking for feedback and qualifying questions (for example, whether the problem raised in the material was currently relevant).
+At the final stage, we invited them to a call or meeting to explore potential collaboration.

-43 people agreed to receive the materials in total 22 responded to the second message, and 8 were converted into leads.
+43 people agreed to receive the materials, 22 responded to the follow-up message, and 8 converted into leads.

-Private messaging to the active audience was no less effective.
-As part of this mechanic, we sent out relevant material to representatives of the target audience, who interacted most often with the content.
+Private messaging to the active audience proved just as effective.
+In this tactic, we sent relevant materials to target audience members who engaged most frequently with the content.

-46 messages were sent, 35 people answered them, and 6 were converted into leads.
+46 messages were sent, 35 people responded, and 6 converted into leads.

-Additionally, three leads came from regular content, specifically from the case studies featuring cobots.
+In addition, 3 more leads came from regular content — specifically case studies featuring cobots.

-In addition to direct lead generation, each of the mechanics led to active communication with the audience.
-Andrey took the initiative and began to conduct a dialogue in personal messages, showcasing expertise in the production field of the interlocutor.
-This hasn't always resulted in leads, but is still valuable for building long-term relationships with the audience.
+In addition to direct lead generation, each approach generated active communication with the audience.
+Andrey took the initiative to engage in personal messages, demonstrating his expertise in the production fields relevant to each contact.
+While this did not always result in immediate leads, it proved valuable for building long-term relationships with the audience.

-Communication is also moving offline: people approach Andrey at various events, sayingthey read his blog.
-Several clients calling the sales department directly referenced Andrey's social media profile.
+Communication also continued in person: people approached Andrey at various events, mentioning they had read his posts.
+Several clients who called the sales department directly referred to Andrey’s social media profile.

 Ekaterina Doronina